Careers New Zealand

 Careers New Zealand (previously Career Services) was a New Zealand Crown agent which offered advice and support to help New Zealanders make decisions about their career.

-This was done through face-to-face counselling, group counselling sessions, telephone support, web chat, and self-help assistance and information via a website.
+The support was offered through face-to-face counselling, group counselling sessions, telephone support, web chat, and self-help assistance and information via a website.

 On 1 July 2017, the staff and functions of Careers New Zealand were transferred to the Tertiary Education Commission.